cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 ![digital audio workstation software on a laptop](/ai-creativity/daw.jpg)

 The world of musical instruments has taken a similar path.
-From purely acoustic instruments, to electric instruments that could be amplified, to simulations of instruments, sampled instruments and ever more portable studio-quality production software.
+From purely acoustic instruments to electric instruments that could be amplified, to simulations of instruments, sampled instruments and ever more portable studio-quality production software.
 Now musicians can record, mix and produce music on a laptop without having to own, or even be able to play the instruments well.
 Is this cheating, or again, is this democratisation of a new art form?
 Experienced and skilled musicians still stand out from amateurs, but the barrier to entry was lowered.

 As we look towards the advances in AI-generated art, we see a similar pattern.
 As we've seen, it's now possible to create high-quality, original art with just a sentence describing what you want to see and the style you'd like it in.